IanXSmith/joule-code-samples/doorbell-js/README.md

 In the **Address** field, type `192.168.2.15`.
 In the **Port** field, type `58888`.
 Click **Connect** to save your connection.

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

 ![](./images/doorbell-overall.jpg)

-You need to have a Grove\* Shield connected to the Intel® Joule Expansion Board correctly.
+You need to have a Grove\* Shield connected to the Intel® Joule™ development board correctly.
 Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.
-The pin mapping for the Intel® Joule Expansion Board is not the same as the Edison or Galileo board.
-The Intel® Joule Expansion Board has 2 breakouts, with each having 40 pins.
+The pin mapping for the Intel® Joule™ development board is not the same as the Intel® Edison board or Galileo board.
+The Intel® Joule™ development board has 2 breakouts, with each having 40 pins.
 You also have access to 4 onboard LEDs.
 The following are the instructions for hooking up the doorbell circuitry.

 1. Pin-1 on Breakout-1 is used for the GPIO based sensor here - TTP223, connect this pin to the D2 pin on the Grove\* Base Shield and plug one end of a Grove\* cable connected to the Grove\* PIR motion sensor into the D2 port on the base shield.
 2. Pin-26 on Breakout-1 is used as the PWM pin which will be used for the Grove Buzzer.
 Connect this pin to D5 on the Grove\* Base Shield.
 Now use a Grove\* Connector Cable to connect the Grove\* buzzer to the D5 port on the Grove\* Base Shield.